Shelby-CeriumNetworks/MLStudios_JobRetrain/README.md

 - upload the data pathway into a environment variable "DATA_PATH"
 - upload data into a folder pathway "data/training.csv"
-- if neither works or is found, pipeline will fall back onto the iris training set from sklearn.datasets

 4. Training: `train.py`
 - Trains a classification (can be configured depending on job) and saves a model artifact.

 5. Compare models: `compare.py`

 a.
 Compares the most recent model with the best model in the artifacts using evaluation criteria set in `train.py`.

 b.
 If the current model is better it will override and will promote the new best model.